-Renal oncocytoma is a a type of relatively benign renal tumour.
+Renal oncocytomas are relatively benign renal tumours.
 The main clinical importance of this lesion is the difficulty in pre-operatively distinguishing it from renal cell carcinomas, as epidemiology, presentation, imaging and even histology can be very similar.

 Renal oncocytomas account for approximately 5% of resected primary adult epithelial renal neoplasms.
-They typically presents sporadically in the 6th to 7th decades with a peak incidence at 55 years of age.
+They typically present in the 6th to 7th decades with a peak incidence at 55 years of age.
 There is 2:1 male predilection 10,13.
-Unfortunately these demographics are similar to renal cell carcinoma.
+Unfortunately, these demographics are similar to renal cell carcinoma.

 Macroscopically oncocytomas are tan in colour, similar to the renal cortex, or darker brown (mahogany brown).
-A rim of compressed normal renal parenchyma is sometimes seen, forming a pseudocapsule 12-13.
-Marcoscopic haemorrhage is seen in a minority of patients (~20%) 13.
+A rim of compressed normal renal parenchyma is sometimes seen, forming a pseudo capsule 12,13.
+Macroscopic haemorrhage is seen in a minority of patients (~20%) 13.

-Oncocytomas are believed to originate from intercalated tubular cells of the collecting tubules and are composed of large, swollen eosinophilic cells of protuberant mitochondrial components 2,12-13.
-Biopsy is usually unhelpful in distinguishing an oncocytoma from a renal cell carcinoma, as the latter may also have oncocytic elements 9.
+Oncocytomas are believed to originate from intercalated tubular cells of the collecting tubules and are composed of large, swollen eosinophilic cells of protuberant mitochondrial components 2,12,13.
+A biopsy is usually unhelpful in distinguishing an oncocytoma from a renal cell carcinoma, as the latter may also have oncocytic elements 9.
 Necrosis is usually absent 12.

 The only reliable feature is evidence of metastasis or aggressive infiltration into adjacent structures, in which case the diagnosis of renal cell carcinoma can be safely made.